republicofmakers/republicofmakers/README.md

 ## 🧩 Selected Hardware Designs

-Below are examples of **professional hardware systems** I designed for industrial and commercial applications.
+Below are examples of **industrial and commercial hardware systems** I designed, covering embedded control, connectivity, and edge-AI applications.
 All designs were developed as part of **company projects**, except the **STM32 ADC/DAC Board**, which is open-source and shared with the engineering community.

 | Project | Description | Purpose | Repository |